 GOV.uk is mistaken

 Once more I’ve argued on many an event that the steerage given on GOV.uk is just not at all times proper.
-The Tribunal thought-about this and mentioned that this steerage doesn’t have the pressure of the regulation and it doesn’t precisely mirror what the legal guidelines says.
+The Tribunal thought about this and mentioned that this steerage doesn’t have the pressure of the regulation and it doesn’t precisely mirror what the legal guidelines say.

 HMRC needs to be completely embarrassed about this!
-The very fundamental of issues that they’re tasked to do and they don’t even know the tax legal guidelines.
-Or is it that HMRC have a blatant disregard for tax regulation?
+The very fundamental issues that they’re tasked to do and they don’t even know the tax legal guidelines.
+Or is it that HMRC has a blatant disregard for tax regulation?

-It have to be one of many two.
+It has to be one of many two.

-The issue is that we, as accountants, need to cope with this nonsense day in time out.
-Over the past couple of years HMRC have gotten worse.
+The issue is that we, as accountants, need to cope with this nonsense day in and time out.
+Over the past couple of years, HMRC has gotten worse.
 A lot worse.